Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

 - **accessibilityElementIsFocused** : boolean value indicating the accessible element selection.

 Overriden inside a view controller, these elements will be helpless if you think they will be called when an accessible element is focused.
-</br>However, if they are implemented in the accessible element itself, you won't be disappointed.
+</br>However, if they are **implemented in the accessible element itself**, you won't be disappointed.
 </br>This mistake is due to the informal aspect of the protocol that allows an override of its methods inside an inherited NSObject element even if it's not accessible... like a view controller for instance.
 </br></br>The example below enables to follow the focus of an accessible element identified by its `accessibleIdentifier`.
 <pre><code class="objective-c">